 THE SOUP STORY

-We are committed to engaging with community groups through partnerships as a model for the soup drive distribution as face to face (or mask to mask) interaction with a friendly person from ones own community on receiving a soup is an added benefit of the programme.
+We are committed to engaging with community groups through partnerships as a model for the soup drive distribution as face to face interaction with a friendly person from one's own community on receiving a soup is an added benefit of the programme.

-As a response, the Slow Soup Drive was born in April 2020.
+As a response to COVID-19 lockdowns, the Slow Soup Drive was born in April 2020.
 We began by bringing together professional Chefs and talented Cooks, who alongside volunteers, in a culinary all-hands-on-deck approach have been delivering warm, wholesome nutrition to those most in need ONE SLOW SOUP at a time.

 The Chefs' Alliance, an internationally recognized group of local volunteer chefs and cooks has been wholeheartedly giving their time and skill, creating nutritious, hearty soups utilizing local, donated produce in borrowed kitchens, while adhering to the strictest health and safety standards of COVID-19.

-The soup kitchens churn out 100's of bowls per day during their peak, and fluidly adapt to reflect the current need in the communities served.
+The soup kitchens churn out 100's of bowls of warm nutritious soup per day, and fluidly adapt to reflect the current need in the communities served.

 Restaurants have joined us by lending support to the soup drive.
 The Local & Co. started our "Buy a Soup Give a Soup" campaign where restaurants have the opportunity to place Slow Soup or a Slow Dish on the menu.
 For each menu item that is ordered the restaurant donates $5 to Slow Food in support of our Slow Soup Drive initiative.